publishpress/PublishPress-Planner/readme.txt

 [Click here to read about the Editorial Comments](https://publishpress.com/knowledge-base/editorial-comments/).

-## Editorial Metadata ##
+## Editorial Fields ##

-Metadata enables you to keep track of important requirements for your content.
+Editorial Fields enables you to keep track of important requirements for your content.
 This feature allows you to create fields and store information about content items.
 By default, PublishPress Planner provides 4 examples of metadata, but you can add your own to meet your team’s needs.

 [Click here to read about the Editorial Metadata](https://publishpress.com/knowledge-base/editorial-metadata/).